NathanKr/react-do-not-mutate-state/README.md

  Here i will show a use case that fails when the state is mutated

 <h2>PureComponent<h2>
 PureComponent implements shouldComponentUpdate with a shallow prop and state comparison.
-Thus mutating the state and passing it as props to PureComponent will not issue render
+Thus mutating the state and passing it as props to PureComponent will not issue render because the current and previous props object reference is the same !!

 <h2>Setup</h2>